farhanyassar2003/velora/README.md

-Velora is a modern and user-friendly e-commerce website designed to provide a seamless online shopping experience.
-Our platform offers a wide range of high-quality clothing collections for men, women, and kids, catering to diverse styles, preferences, and occasions.
-With a focus on simplicity and convenience, Velora combines an elegant design with intuitive navigation, making it easy for customers to browse categories, explore trending outfits, and shop with confidence.
-Whether it’s casual wear, formal attire, or seasonal fashion, Velora aims to deliver a smooth and enjoyable shopping journey for every customer.
+Velora is a modern and user-friendly e-commerce website designed for a smooth online shopping experience.
+It offers a wide collection of clothing for men, women, and kids, with features inspired by leading platforms like Flipkart and Amazon.
+The project includes both user and admin interfaces, covering everything from browsing and searching products to managing orders and inventory.

-Velora comes packed with features that make online shopping effortless and enjoyable.
-Customers can explore a vast product range with smart search and advanced filters to quickly find what they need.
-The website is fully responsive, ensuring a seamless experience across desktops, tablets, and mobile devices.
-With secure checkout options, shoppers can complete transactions safely, while the wishlist feature allows them to save favorite items for future purchases.
-To enhance the post-purchase experience
+🛍️ Features
+User Side

+Home page with carousel, featured categories, and trending products

+Signup/Login with OTP and Google authentication

+Product listing with:

+Search, sort, and advanced filters

+Category, gender, and size-based filtering

+Price range filtering

+Product detail page with:

+Multiple product images with zoom option

+Highlights and specifications

+Cart and wishlist management

+Order placement with secure payment options

+Real-time order tracking

+Admin Side

+Admin login and dashboard

+User management (block/unblock users)

+Product, category management

+Order management with status update

+Sales insights and analytics

+Coupon management

+Product offers, category offers management

+🛠️ Tech Stack

+Frontend: HTML, CSS, JavaScript

+Backend: Python Django

+Database: PostgreSQL / SQLite (development)

+Authentication: Django sessions, OTP (Email), Google OAuth

+Other: Bootstrap, AJAX (for dynamic features)